MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 ![Clear Acrylic](/images/caustics/window_clear.jpg)

-But it has the magic property that if you shine a flashlight on it, it projects an image:
+But it has the magic property that if you shine a flashlight on it, it forms an image:

 ![2D Image of Cat](/images/caustics/2D_image.jpg)